Tamookk/Basil/README.md

 Clone the repository with `git clone --recursive https://github.com/Tamookk/Basil`.

+This project requires [Python 3](https://www.python.org/) for setup.

 ### Windows Instructions
-From the project directory, open a command prompt and run `vendor\premake\premake5.exe vs2019`.
-This will generate all necessary project files for building this project within Visual Studio 2019.
-Once done, simply open `Basil.sln` and build away!
+1. From the `scripts` directory inside the project directory, open a command prompt and run `Setup.bat`.
+This will install all dependencies and generate all necessary project files for building this project within Visual Studio 2019.

-**Please note** that the .sln and .vcxproj files included in the repository are not enough on their own to successfully build the project within VS2019.
-Project files *must* be generated using premake first.
+2. If you do not have the Vulkan SDK installed already, then this script will have to be run again after restarting your computer.
+3. Once done, simply open `Basil.sln` and build away!

 ## Third-Party Dependencies
 A list of third-party software used in this project: